intuition-dev/INTUITION2/README.md

 Forum/Q&A: http://blog.metabake.org/forum/

 METAbake&trade; productivity is based on three pillars:
-- _nbake_, a static site generation tool that runs in the cloud or locally
+- _nbake_, a static site generation tool that runs locally
 - _B-M-SPA_, curated technologies and techniques that help you build dynamic sites and mobile apps faster
 - _meta_, a cloud-based build and admin app infrastructure that helps deliver functionality to your clients more quickly.